briatte/srqm/Programs/README.md

 The `profile.do` file saved to the Stata application folder acts as a symbolic link that also runs the `profile.do` file from the SRQM folder, to perform further integrity checks on the course setup.

-This command occasionally fails on Windows Vista and Windows 7 due to an [issue with admin privileges](http://www.stata.com/support/faqs/windows/updating-on-vista/) in which that case users have to set their working directory manually in each session.
+This command requires to run Stata as administrator on Windows Vista and Windows 7, or it will fail due to a [system restriction](http://www.stata.com/support/faqs/windows/updating-on-vista/).

 If the `SRQM` folder has been renamed to `SRQM-USB`, the subcommand ignores the Stata application folder and sets instead packages to be installed to a temporary `Packages` folder in the `SRQM` folder.